 - At present, there is no statutory mechanism (by any statutory body) to compel an owner or an occupier of premises or land to control invasive alien species such as Japanese knotweed or to permit others to carry out control measures without an owner or occupier’s consent.

-- Where species such as Japanese knotweed are spreading from one property to another it constitutes a civil matter between the two landowners.
+- Where species such as Japanese knotweed are spreading from one private property to another it constitutes a civil matter between the two landowners.

 - Homeowners should seek advice from organisations such as the the Property Care Association who have the relevant expertise to advise on such civil cases.